dmh247365/javascript-detailed/Callbacks/readme.md

 2. - The `condition expression` is false, ie 3 is not less than 3.
 3. - Also note that the variable `output` now has a populated array containing the integers 2, 4 & 6.

-As the `for loops` condtional expression has not be met we exit out of it.
+As the `for loops` conditional expression has not be met we exit out of it.

 ### Frame 4
 ![frame4-svg](svg/Frame4.svg)

-1. - We now hit line 6 which is the `return statement` for the copyArrrayAndManipulate function.
+1. - We now hit line 6 which is the `return statement` for the copyArrayAndManipulate function.

 2. - the variable `output` is stored in the execution context's local memory.